weiler-git/LimitCartographyPins/README.md

 Client side only, no need to install on server as this mod only alters how you add data to the cartogarphy table

-## Note:
+## Plugin Details:
-Valheims new orignal behavior when adding discoveries to map works like this:
+### Valheims new orignal behavior when adding discoveries to map works like this:

 When clicking Read on map table:
 - Merge explored map into yours